rajfal/rajfal.github.io/_posts/2018-02-06-Data-analysis-of-graph-data-part-1.md

 │"Impermeable"            │1          │["hc_158"]                                                            │
 └─────────────────────────┴───────────┴──────────────────────────────────────────────────────────────────────┘
 ```
-#### 3. What is the frequency of specific soil conditions at a given `Hort_Client` site?
+#### 3. What is the frequency of specific soil conditions at a horticultural site?

-1. Given a specific horticultural site, in this case `hc_175`, we want to get soil condition frequencies relevant to this property.
+1. Say that at `Hort_Client` property named `hc_175`, we want to get soil condition frequencies relevant to this property.
   ```sql
 MATCH (h:Hort_Client)-[:HAS]->(s:Soil_Issue)<-[:INVESTIGATES]-(ss:Soil_Service)<-[:REQUESTS]-(h:Hort_Client)
 WHERE h.name='hc_175'